Slow Cooker Collard Greens - Soul Food

 What is a Ham Hock?

 Collard greens are delicious in and off themselves but what give it that added and unique flavor is the addition of the smoked meat.
-I often use ham hocks, bacon or smoked turkey to my greens.
-Each adding a delicious and unique flavor.
+I often use ham hocks, bacon smoked turkey wings or smoked turkey legs to achieve that classic Southern pot of greens.
+Each one adding a delicious and unique flavor.

-Ham hock is the pig knuckle.
+For this recipe I used Ham hock.
+Ham hock, if you don’t know is simply the pig knuckle.
 It has traditional been used to season greens, soups and stews for generations.
-It adds such a rich flavor and the , adding richness and depth to the dish.
-They are often used to flavor beans, greens, and broths, lending a smoky, savory taste.
+It adds such a rich flavor and depth to many soul food dishes.
+I used it to flavor beans, greens, and broths to achieve that smoky, savory taste.

 • Collard Greens: Collard green are hearty and slightly bitter in taste.
 Make sure to thoroughly clean them before use.